bglarkin/tallgrass_restoration_legacies/README.md

 Microbial data analyzed here include site-species tables derived from high-throughput sequencing of ITS and 18S genes and clustering into 97% similar OTUs and 100% similar SVs.
 The report [microbial_diversity.md](microbial_diversity.md) presents basic statistics and visualizations of species richness, Shannon's diversity/evenness, and Simpson's diversity/evenness in the microbial species data across field types.

+## Microbial Taxonomy and Guilds
+Sequence clusters identified in QIIME are annotated with taxonomic information and metadata from [FunGuild](https://github.com/UMNFuN/FUNGuild).
+In [this report](microbial_guild_taxonomy.md), sequence abundances in taxonomic groups or fungal guilds are compared across field types and with time since restoration.